noshitsherlock/umbraco-angular/README.md

 ```
 <a name="umbraco"></a>
 ####Umbraco
 For testing, create a new VS solution (I called it UmbracoTest) and download/install the umbraco cms nuget package.
-Then when the installation is complete install the umbraco txt starter kit
+When the installation is complete install the umbraco txt starter kit
 to have something to start with.
 In my example below I have used that starter kit.
 I created a folder called services to put my UmbracoApiController in.

-When you inherit from UmbracoApiController, the default route is http://site/umbraco/api/{nameofcontoller}/{method}/{param}, ex http://localhost:PORT/umbraco/api/nodeapi/getnodedata/1070
+When you inherit from UmbracoApiController, the default route is `http://site/umbraco/api/{nameofcontoller}/{method}/{param}`, ex `http://localhost:PORT/umbraco/api/nodeapi/getnodedata/1070`

-/Services/NodeApiController.cs
+**/Services/NodeApiController.cs**
 ```c#
 using System.Net.Http;
 using System.Text;